Council Meetings Update

 Resource Consent Update

-The purpose of this report is for Council to update its Resource Management Act Delegations Manual to reflect current job titles and change which have occurred to the Resource Management Act 1991, and make minor corrections to previous delegation.
+Council updated its Resource Management Act Delegations Manual to reflect current job titles and change which have occurred to the Resource Management Act 1991, and make minor corrections to previous delegation.

-The report submitted to Council provided an update on economic development activities and sought council approval to submit a registration of interest for the NCTIR village.
+The report submitted to Council provided an update on economic development activities including:

 The report provided an overview of recent communications and engagement activities and key statistics.
 Key focuses over this time period were the adoption of the 3 Year Plan, completing and analyzing the Satisfaction Survey, the rollout of website upgrades, promoting and supporting the pool survey, supporting dog control registrations and continuing to strengthen community engagement.